 According to decisions of the Marine Environment Protection Committee (MEPC), the IMO focuses on developing technical, operational and market-based measures for reducing CO_2 emissions from shipping.
 At its 62^{nd} meeting, the MEPC decided on the Energy Efficiency Design Index (EEDI) for new ships and the Ship Energy Efficiency Management Plan (SEEMP) for all ships, which will be in force as of this year.
-For its deliberations on these matters, the Committee makes use of the Second IMO Study on GHG emissions from ships, which estimated emissions of carbon dioxide (CO_2) from international shipping based on activity data and international fuel statistics.
-The resulting consensus estimate for 2007 was that CO_2 emissions from international shipping amounts to 843 million tonnes, or 2.7% of global CO_2 emissions compared to the 1.8% estimate in the 2000 IMO study.
-In the absence of future regulations on CO_2 emissions from ships, in the base scenario these emissions were predicted to increase by a factor of 2.4 to 3.0 by 2050.
+For its deliberations on these matters, the Committee makes use of the Second IMO Study on GHG emissions from ships, which estimated emissions of carbon dioxide (CO2) from international shipping based on activity data and international fuel statistics.
+The resulting consensus estimate for 2007 was that CO_2 emissions from international shipping amounts to 843 million tonnes, or 2.7% of global CO_2 emissions from ships, in the base scenario these emissions were predicted to increase by a factor of 2.4 to 3.0 by 2050.
 MEPC has agreed on a GHG Update Study that will become available in 2014.